-An area for future refinement in our model is the calibration for OTM options.
-The breach rate for these points is very low (often below 1.1\%), indicating that the generated confidence intervals are somewhat conservative.
-Future work would focus on tightening these OTM intervals while maintaining the excellent calibration already achieved for the ATM and ITM regions.
-In summary, our diffusion model is capable of generating accurate point forecasts and statistically reliable confidence intervals.

-Beyond analyzing individual grid points, it is critical to evaluate the model's accuracy across the entire $9 \times 9$ surface simultaneously.
-A robust model should not only be accurate at key points but also maintain a low error across the whole surface structure.
-To measure this, we calculate the daily Mean Absolute Percentage Error (MAPE) for the mean-generated surface against the ground truth surface for each day in the test set.
-For a given day $k$, the surface MAPE is defined as:
+Beyond analyzing individual grid points, we evaluate the accuracy across the entire vol-surface.
+A robust model should not only be accurate at certain points but also maintain a low error across the vol-surface structure.
+To measure this, we calculate the daily MAPE for the mean surface against the real surface for each trading day in the test set.

-where $d=81$ is the number of grid points, $\mathbf{x}^{(k)}$ is the ground truth surface, and $\hat{\mathbf{x}}^{(k)}$ is the mean surface generated by the model for day $k$.
 Figure \ref{fig:mape_timeseries} plots this daily surface MAPE over the entire test period for our conditional diffusion model.

-The plot displays the median predicted MAPE (dashed line), calculated from the 100 generated samples for each day, as well as the 90\% confidence interval (shaded area) of this prediction.
-The model demonstrates a stable and low error baseline, with the median MAPE consistently fluctuating in the 2.5\% to 5\% range for long stretches of the test period.
-The error is not static with obvious fluctuations.
-The error spikes to 10-15\% during the market turmoil periods.
-Furthermore, the 90\% confidence interval illustrates the model's distributional uncertainty.
-While the upper bound of the CI can be wide during these volatile periods, indicating that some generated samples in the distribution have a higher error, the median forecast remains robust and tracks well within the low single-digit percentages.
+The plot displays the median predicted MAPE (dashed line), calculated from the 100 generated samples for each trading day, as well as the 90\% CI (shaded area) of this prediction.
+The error is consistently low for most of the time, with the median MAPE consistently fluctuating in the 2.5\% to 5\% range for a long period.
+The error is not static with obvious fluctuations where it spikes to 10-15\% during periods of market turmoil.
+The upper bound of the CI can be wide during these turmoil periods, indicating that some generated samples in the distribution have a higher error; however, the median forecast remains robust and tracks well within the low single-digit percentages.